Showing posts with label Painting. Show all posts

 7. Expert or not, the thought of showing my work every day was scary.
 I soon discovered there was absolutely nothing to be afraid of.
 The people who saw my work were so kind, supportive, complimentary, funny, and appreciative of my efforts and willingness to tackle the project that this alone made every minute worth it.
 I am so grateful for their encouragement as well as the many times they let me know how inspired they had become to embark upon their own creative paths.
 It was beyond amazing to think my little trees were actually making a difference to people.
 Because at the end of the day, isn't that what the arts are about: making a difference?

-Water-soluble graphite, ink, and watercolor crayons.
+Water-soluble graphite, ink, and watercolor crayons (and no trees).

 Tip of the Day: The best challenges are never about the finished work.
-Instead, regard of them as a framework to use as a focusing tool, asking yourself:
+Instead, regard them as a framework to use as a focusing tool, asking yourself:

 • What would I like to learn from a challenge?
-A new skill; an improved skill; how to use my materials; or simply a chance meet other creatives?
+A new skill; an improved skill; how to use my materials; or simply a chance to meet other creatives?

 • What can I give up in my daily schedule to make time for a challenge?
 What activity isn't serving me as much as taking time for my creative work could do?